coreBOS/ProcessFlowPerspective/README.md

 The Dependency Graph is the exact setting of the process you need to enforce.
 It will permit you to define the validations and actions to be taken when going from one value to the next (Process Step) and also the alerts and actions that need to be taken at a higher level of the process, like an overall restriction between two states.

 This is a graphical representation of the Process Steps and Process Alerts records.

+This is not used in the project, it is just for the implementor to get a view of the layout they have constructed.

 ## Alerting Procedure